About us

 Philip Pannell has held many leadership roles East of the Anacostia River and our campaign is proud to have him as our Treasurer.
 He is the Executive Director of the Anacostia Coordinating Council, a columnist for East of the River magazine, and a former ten-year trustee of the DC Public Library.

-He’s been elected 5 times as the President of the Ward 8 Democrats and was formerly Recording Secretary of the DC Democratic Party, President of the Congress Heights Community Association, and Vice President of the DC Federation of Civic Associations.
+He’s been elected five times as the President of the Ward 8 Democrats and was formerly Recording Secretary of the DC Democratic Party, President of the Congress Heights Community Association, and Vice President of the DC Federation of Civic Associations.
 He was appointed as a DC Human Rights Commissioner by Mayor Marion Barry and currently is a member of the Commission on African-American Affairs.
-He is a longtime LGBT-rights activist who has stood for what’s right, no matter the cost.
+He is a longtime LGBTQ+ rights activist who has stood for what’s right, no matter the cost.